dinanajiarch/aera2026-mixtures/README.md

-# aera2026-mixtures
+# The Utility of Mixture Modeling In Educational Research

-This repository was made for the 2026 AERA Workshop, "The Utility of Mixture Modeling In Educational Research."
+This repository was made for the 2026 AERA Workshop, "The Utility of Mixture Modeling in Educational Research."